 Courtesy of Vida Mehrannia

-Djalali, who is 45, is affiliated with Sweden’s Karolinska Institute in Stockholm and Italy’s University of Eastern Piedmont in Novara, where he carried out research on improving hospitals’ emergency responses to armed terrorism and radiological, chemical and biological threats.
+Djalali is affiliated with the Karolinska Institute in Stockholm, Sweden, and the University of Eastern Piedmont in Novara, Italy.
+A resident of Sweden with his family, Djalali was arrested in April 2016 on an academic visit to Tehran and accused of “collaboration with a hostile government”.
+He works on improving hospitals’ emergency responses to armed terrorism and radiological, chemical and biological threats.

 - Journal name: